romantomjak/b2/README.md

 ## Status

 This project is in development phase.
-I highly recommend you to use b2 with go modules.
+You can try it with latest release version.
+I highly recommend you to use b2 with go modules to get the latest changes.

 ## Installation